Headlight Fog and How To Fix It

 It is not possible to prevent it entirely.
 In fact, most car manuals say precisely that.
 Humid summer days and cold winter days provide ideal conditions for this phenomenon that so many car owners find unattractive.

-Sometimes, and in certain cars, it can take quite a long time for condensation to go away.
-And some headlight models are simply more prone than others.
+Sometimes, in certain cars, it can take quite a long time for condensation to go away.
+Some headlight models are simply more prone than others.
 The 2017 - 2019 Ford F350 Superduty for example has a lot of moisture/fogging issues right off the dealership lot, and Ford says it's normal and not a warranty item.

 I washed my engine and now there are smears and water in my headlights - HELP!

-This is residue from the detergent used when washing, or the oils blown off different surfaces inside the engine compartment.
-The high power jets in a car wash, or your pressure washer can force these contaminants into the headlight housing.
+This is residue from the detergent used when washing or the oils have blown off different surfaces inside the engine compartment.
+The high-power jets in a car wash or your pressure washer can force these contaminants into the headlight housing.
 Unlike pure water that has condensed from humidity in the air (in other words 'fogging'), oil and detergent deposits will not disappear of their own accord.
 So never aim a jet of water directly at the back of any headlight!